 Learning Photoshop before studying photography

 They copied what we were doing.
-So for close to a generation — twenty years, the digital cameras with the “P” for professional setting did the heavy lifting of image capture and frankly did it poorly, while the new generation of photographers fixed these problems digitally.
+So, for close to a generation — twenty years, the digital cameras with the “P” for professional setting did the heavy lifting of image capture and frankly did it poorly, while the new generation of photographers fixed these problems digitally.

 The “affordable” digital camera

 The next disruption of photography happened in March of 2001.
 Until that time a high quality (six megapixel) portable, digital single lens reflex was priced at $28,000.
 That was when Kodak drastically reduced the price of its DCS-760 camera down to $8,000.
 Ultimately this set the company on the road to bankruptcy eleven years later.
 My 760 is shown at the beginning of this rant.
-It’s price reduction marks the time that digital capture takeover had begun in earnest.
+Its price reduction marks the time that digital capture takeover had begun in earnest.
 The barrier of cost started to crumble.
-Practicing photography would no longer required buying film and paying to process it.
+Practicing photography would no longer require buying film and paying to process it.

 Digital became better than film

 Photography, as a profession, has always had a siren-like calling.
 Outsiders see it as something free spirits do.
 They think being a photographer means living life on their own terms.

 I am totally lumping all camera phones together under this heading.
-I grant, up front, that camera phones can produce high quality photographs.
-This a barrier.
+I grant, upfront, that camera phones can produce high-quality photographs.
+This is a barrier.
 The current perception by most people is a photo made on a phone.
 The standard of what a quality photograph is today is more and more defined by what appears on the screen of a phone or tablet.
 Instagram – Flickr – whatever posts mostly get raving “likes” and “awesome” or “great photo” comments.
 They suggest to the person posting them that they are in fact an “awesome” or “great” photographer.
 These “likes” feel wonderful.
 Unfortunately a large number of “likes” does not define good photography.
 Anyone can get lucky and make a great photo.

 The disturbing fall of excellence

 I’ve often heard people talking about photography say that a selfie is great for a profile photo on LinkedIn.
 Can a cell phone shot of a product sitting on a desk possibly be good enough to put on an e-commerce site?
 Some people, actually a lot of them, from looking at commerce sites believe this is true.
 Companies that value the power of photography show it in their advertising both in print and online.
 Does anyone believe that Apple uses iPhone photography of its products in their ads?
-The amazing images from the “Shot on iPhone 6” campaign happily excluded.
+The amazing images from the “Shot on iPhone” campaign were happily excluded.
 For every sweeping statement, there are notable exceptions.
 Those are some.
 Anyway, the bottom line is good enough is never good enough.

 The tallest barrier

 What would happen if the manufacturers of digital cameras were to include a card that is the first thing the customer sees upon opening the box.
 It would say, “Congratulations on buying this fine digital camera.
 You are now a professional photographer.”
 Opening the card the customer would find a scalpel attached.
-Underneath it the script would read, “At no extra charge you are now a surgeon too.”
+Underneath it, the script would read, “At no extra charge you are now a surgeon too.”